 Ready to make that purchase and start playing?
-I’ve put together a list of the best beginner acoustic guitars that you can buy for under $300.
+I’ve put together a list of the best beginner acoustic guitars that you can buy at an entry-level price.
 If you are working with a bigger budget, maybe try our list of acoustics under $500 or under $1500.

-This $300 or less price point makes it easy for beginners to start learning without stressing over money spent.
+This affordable price point makes it easy for beginners to start learning without stressing over money spent.
 The truth is, you don’t need to spend a lot of money to get a good guitar.
 Advanced players might want something of the highest quality, but new players don’t need that.

 If you want a low budget guitar to start with, the Jasmine S35 Acoustic Guitar could be the perfect fit.
 This guitar looks great with a solid spruce top.
 The sides are made of laminated nato, instead of a standard mahogany.
 The quality is similar, but the nato is much less expensive.
 The fretboard is standard rosewood.